ai-shifu/ChatALL/README.md

 ### On Windows

-Just download the _-win-x64.exe (mostly) or _-win-arm64.exe file and proceed with the setup.
+Just download the \*-win.exe file and proceed with the setup.

 ### On macOS